MiraldiLab/IBDmultiome/workflows/workflow_DE_DA.md

 To reproduce the visualization of all the significantly enriched (**Padj < 0.1**) ImmDict and CytoSig signal responses in **Fig S4.
 A-C**, following the scripts here: [`ImmDict_CytoSig_viz`](../scripts/ImmDict_CytoSig_viz)

-To reproduce the scatter plot visualization of comparing same or closely related cell type enrichment results in **Fig S4.
+To reproduce the scatter plot visualization of comparing same or closely related cell type enrichment results between different disease, tissue contexts in **Fig S4.
 D-G**, following the scripts here: [`ScatterPlot`](../scripts/ScatterPlot)